jayheavner/lock-manager/README.md

 5. Edit the settings.js file

-   Three sections need to be changed
+   Three sections need to be changed *this is technically optional but highly recommended*
    - credentialSecret - Key that node-red uses to encrypt.
 If not specified it will create one and store in .config.json but better to create your own.
 You can use any random string.
    - adminAuth - Secures the node-red backend.
 Add the username and generate a hashed password.
 See the [node-red documentation](https://nodered.org/docs/user-guide/runtime/securing-node-red) for more info.